Season of Giving: Tulsa Area Holiday Gifts and Donations

 D.V.I.S.
 (Domestic Violence Intervention Services)

-D.V.I.S. accepts donations of new items Monday-Friday, 8:30 a.m.-5 p.m. at 3124 E Apache St. Items on their wish list include toys for children; art supplies that can be used during counseling sessions; home items such as trash bags, coffee makers and toilet paper; and more.
-View the full wish list on their website here.
+D.V.I.S. accepts donations of new items Mondays, 9-11 a.m. and Thursdays, 2-4 p.m. at 3124 E Apache St. View departmental wish lists on their website, dvis.org/donate/wish-list.
 And check out their Amazon wish list if that is easier.
 Follow @divistulsa on Facebook for seasonal giving opportunities.

 Emergency Infant Services